 Azevias de Mertola | Another dessert with origins inside religious institutions, Azevias de Mertola originates from the southern town of Mertola, where nuns devoted themselves to God and to making heavenly treats.
 The dessert is made up of fried dough pockets, filled with a smooth and creamy paste made of mashed chickpeas.
 Don’t worry, it tasted nothing like humous; Azevias are super sweet and extra delicious.

+Bolinhos de Amendoa | Aside from sun, white sands and crystal waters, the Algarve is famous for the creative use of almonds.
 Marzipan is taken to a whole new level by Algarvian sweet makers, filling the almond paste with an egg and sugar concoction known as “fios de ovos” – egg threads.
 Bolinhos de Amendoa is one of the most attractive sweets in the entire country, being most popularly presented in fruit shapes.